kylefmohr/pysky/README.md

 The fourth call passes the zero cursor manually which gets all data going back to the beginning, receiving all 725 objects.

-Another way to retrieve data that's earlier than the latest saved cursor is to update/delete the row(s) in the `api_call_log` table for this endpoint to remove cursor history.
+Another way to retrieve data that's earlier than the latest saved cursor is to update/delete the row(s) in the `bsky_api_call_log` table for this endpoint to remove cursor history.

 ### Cursor Lookup Logic

-In the above example, when the cursor is looked up in the database, it filters on the endpoint and request_did fields of the `api_call_log` table.
+In the above example, when the cursor is looked up in the database, it filters on the endpoint and request_did fields of the `bsky_api_call_log` table.
 Sometimes this is not enough, as different types of data can be returned from the same endpoint.
 Such as `com.atproto.repo.listRecords` returning both blocks and follows, each of which should have its own cursor.
 To ensure that the right cursor is looked up in this scenario, the method that's decorated by `@process_cursor` should have a `cursor_key_func` default argument that takes the kwargs and returns a string that, together with request_did and endpoint, uniquely identifies the scope to which the cursor should apply.
 For example:

 ```python
 @process_cursor